nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 **Default Value**

-`data`
+`nxserver/data`

 * * *

 #### `nuxeo.tmp.dir`

-Location of the temporary files.
+Location of the temporary files (absolute or relative to NUXEO_HOME).

 **Default Value**